hanzhang0420/insight_pharmacy_counting/README.md

 For a limited time we also are making available a <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a> that will allow you to simulate the environment in which we will test your code.
 It has been primarily tested on Python code but could be used for Java and C++ repos.
 Keep in mind that if you need to compile your code (e.g., javac, make), that compilation needs to happen in the `run.sh` file of your code repository.
 For Python programmers, you are able to use Python2 or Python3 but if you use the later, specify `python3` in your `run.sh` script.

-# Instructions to submit your solution
-* To submit your entry please use the link you received in your coding challenge invite email
-* You will only be able to submit through the link one time
-* Do NOT attach a file - we will not admit solutions which are attached files
-* Use the submission box to enter the link to your GitHub or Bitbucket repo ONLY
-* Link to the specific repo for this project, not your general profile
-* Put any comments in the README inside your project repo, not in the submission box
-* We are unable to accept coding challenges that are emailed to us

-# Questions?
-Email us at cc@insightdataengineering.com